grisp/grisp/CONTRIBUTING.md

-Suggesting enhancements doesn't have to be as structured as a bug report, but should still contain the motivation for the enhancement, an example use case and some reasoning why this enhancement should go into the project (a reasons it should not can for example be that it can be implemented as an external library).
+Suggesting enhancements doesn't have to be as structured as a bug report, but should still contain the motivation for the enhancement, an example use case and some reasoning why this enhancement should go into the project (a reason for not including it can for example be that it can be implemented as an external library).

 ### Pull Requests